WalletWasabi/WasabiDoc/docs/using-wasabi/Receive.md

 Because UTXOs are not fungible, it is very important to know exactly which coin is which, and that is done by carefully labeling.

 :::tip
-In Wasabi it is mandatory to give every receive address a label, so that later you know where you got the coin from and what to do with it.
+In Wasabi it is mandatory to give every receive address a label of those who know that this address is yours, so that later you know what to do with it, and it also helps the auto coin selection algorithm when sending.
 :::

 ![Set known by in Wasabi Wallet](/ReceiveLabelingRequired.png "Set known by in Wasabi Wallet")